 - If you see ekmpush3, select it.
 If you do not see it as an available network then you may need to manually add it to your available networks.

 - On a Mac this is done by clicking on the WiFi icon in the menu and then selecting "Join Other Network..." from the drop down menu and then entering the name there.
 No security is required.

 - In Windows 10 this is done by clicking on the network icon in the task bar and turning on Wifi.
 Then select the option to "Manage known networks."
 Then add "ekmpush3" as a new network and connect the computer to that network.

-- In an internet browser, enter 10.0.0.1 into the address bar.
+- Once you have selected the ekmpush3 wifi network, in an internet browser, enter 10.0.0.1 into the address bar.
 This will connect you to the Push gateway.